 Bridges can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
 Porcelain is often bonded to either precious or non-precious metal.

 How is a dental bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Chang will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Saood will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.